Updated: Jun 1, 2026

 • Subway to High Street-Brooklyn Bridge (Brooklyn side).

-• Walk Brooklyn → Manhattan for skyline views in front of you (45–60 min).
+• Walk Brooklyn → Manhattan for skyline-in-front views (45–60 min)—you finish in Lower Manhattan.

 Tips

-• Washington Street photo spot gets crowded after 10:00 on weekends.
+• Washington Street gets crowded after 10:00 on weekends.

-• Brooklyn Bridge Park is perfect for picnics.
+• Brooklyn Bridge Park is perfect for picnics if you grab food beforehand.

 Afternoon